 Patagonia is synonymous for the beautiful outdoors and the town of El Chalten is synonymous with hiking in Argentinian Patagonia.
 “El Chalten” means “the smoking mountain” in Tehuelche language and refers to Mt.
 Fitz Roy, the tallest peak in the region which is usually covered with clouds.
 The town is very young, founded in 1984 by Argentina, to boost its presence in the area.
 It is the basecamp for hikers and outdoor enthusiasts from all over the world.
+(See end of the post for list of popular hikes from El Chalten)

 However, we had a small problem.

-Neither of us is a hiker.
+Neither of us is a hiker 🙂

-And while we are ok to stretch ourselves physically while travelling to see some great views, hiking for the sake of hiking is not something we enjoy.
+And while we are ok to stretch ourselves physically to see some great views, hiking for the sake of hiking is not something we enjoy.
 In our first two years in Hong Kong, we had not done a single hike – despite Hong Kong having abundant trails and a hiking culture.
-But when we read about Patagonia, we figured it would be silly to visit but not hike there.
+But when we read about Patagonia, we figured it would be silly to visit and not hike there.
 So for practice, we started going on long walks in Hong Kong and hiked some of the more popular routes in Hong Kong – all in one month.
-Looking back, the HK hikes were hardly in the same league, but without them, we probably wouldnt have managed the hikes in Patagonia.
+Looking back, the HK hikes were hardly in the same league, but without them, we probably would not have managed the hikes in Patagonia.

 It wasn’t immediately clear which road out of town led to the start of the Laguna Torre trek – we took the most promising one.
 On Antonio Rojo street, we headed to the end of the road where a big black staircase with ramps is visible.
 After the stairs, on the left there is a trail climbing over a small hill.
 We followed the trail and at the top of the hill is a sign welcoming you to the Cerro Torre trail.